zaffnet/zaffnet.github.io/_posts/2025-09-01-persona-vectors.md

 * **Monitoring:** Track persona activations during a conversation to catch when the vibe drifts from "helpful neighbor" to "supervillain origin story."
 Think of it as a baby monitor for your LLM.
 * **Mitigation:** If a trait spikes, you can steer away from it by damping the corresponding vector.
 It's the ML version of turning down the treble when the song gets screechy.
 * **Data flagging:** Samples that light up unwanted vectors can be tagged for cleanup before they get baked into the next model release.
+* **Auditable knobs:** Because the vectors live in activation space, you can log their magnitudes alongside responses.
+That makes the intervention traceable instead of a mysterious prompt tweak.

 ```mermaid
 flowchart TD